Training Contract or Flexible Option?

 Becoming a Chartered Accountant involves a combination of academic and professional training.
 The majority of students generate the required level of experience concurrently with their education, in the context of a Training Contract.
 For more information on what is entailed and how to apply, see the section on What Does Training Involve?

-What is the Elevation Programme?
+What is the Flexible Option Route?

 Entry Routes & Exemptions